Production Orders

 Specific fields:

-Phase/Subphase: in these fields, the information regarding the phase that is selected in the Phases tab is displayed;
+Phase / Subphase / Description: in these fields, the information regarding the phase that is selected in the Phases tab is displayed;

 Type: indicates the type of phase (internal or external);